jawj/subtls/README.md

 A TypeScript TLS 1.3 client with limited scope.

-* Built using the JS [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), with no external dependencies.
+* Built using the JS [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), with no external dependencies
-* Non-compliant with [the spec](https://www.rfc-editor.org/rfc/rfc8446) in various ways.
+* Non-compliant with [the spec](https://www.rfc-editor.org/rfc/rfc8446) in various ways
-* **NOT READY FOR USE IN PRODUCTION.**
+* **NOT READY FOR USE IN PRODUCTION**

 ## Current scope